-For information about USB laptop connection and system configuration, see the Integrated Dell Remote Access Controller User's Guide at Dell.com/poweredgemanuals.
+For information about USB laptop connection and system configuration, see the Integrated Dell Remote Access Controller User's Guide at www.dell.com/poweredgemanuals.

-- 1 Ensure that your laptop is connected to the front USB Management Port, identified by icon with a USB Type A/A cable. - 2 On the iDRAC Settings Utility screen, ensure that USB Management Port Mode is configured as Automatic or iDRAC Direct Only. - 3 If the laptop is running Windows operating system, ensure that the iDRAC Virtual USB NIC device driver is installed. - 4 If the driver is installed, ensure that you are not connected to any network through WiFi or cabled ethernet, as iDRAC Direct uses a non-routable address.
+- 1. Ensure that your laptop is connected to the front USB Management Port, identified by - 2.
+On the iDRAC Settings Utility screen, ensure that USB Management Port Mode is configured as Automatic or iDRAC Direct Only. - 3.
+If the laptop is running Windows operating system, ensure that the iDRAC Virtual USB NIC device driver is installed. - 4.
+If the driver is installed, ensure that you are not connected to any network through WiFi or cabled ethernet, as iDRAC Direct uses a non-routable address.